Trifluoromethylsulfur pentafluoride: Properties

 The chemistry of this compound is similar to that of sulfur hexafluoride (SF_{6}).

 As a greenhouse gas

-On a per molecule basis, it is considered to be the most potent greenhouse gas present in Earth's atmosphere, having a 100-year global warming potential of about 18,000 times that of carbon dioxide.
+On a per molecule basis, it is considered to be one of the most potent greenhouse gases present in Earth's atmosphere, having a 100-year global warming potential of 17,700 times that of carbon dioxide.
 The chemical is predicted to have a lifetime of 800 years in the atmosphere.
 However, the current concentration of trifluoromethylsulfur pentafluoride remains at a level that is unlikely to measurably contribute to global warming.
 The presence of the gas in the atmosphere is attributed to anthropogenic sources, possibly a by-product of the manufacture of fluorochemicals, originating from reactions of SF_{6} with fluoropolymers used in electronic devices and microchips, or the formation can be associated with high voltage equipment created from SF_{6} (a breakdown product of high voltage equipment) reacting with CF_{3} to form the CF_{3}SF_{5} molecule.